alhemicar/minja-kolundzija-fatcat-task/README.md

 components.
 Your goal is to enhance these components with appropriate TypeScript interfaces and types.

+@minja:
+This task was pretty straightforward.
+I started with changing all of the jsx to tsx, added tsconfig and installed TS related packages.
+After that I started to work on interfaces, so that all existing components can have interfaces that TS requires.

 ### Create a List Component

 Develop a React component that is both scalable and reusable,